 Check mobile settings that permit downloading or installing the apps that are not present in Google Play Store.
 If this setting is enabled, it indicates you have installed some potential spyware on your device accidentally.

 How can a person find out whether spyware is installed or not?

 - Click on “See all Apps” in the settings

 - Look for the App names with the terms “spy”, “stealth”, “track”, “Trojan”, “monitor” etc.

 How can spyware compromise the privacy of a person?

 Spyware running in the device background secretly allows hackers to access the data and information of the victim.
-They can track geographical location and contact details.
-Some spyware even enables microphone and camera access that can be used to listen or record audio or video conversations of a person.
+They can track geographical locations and contact details.
+Some spyware even enables microphone and camera access that can be used to listen to or record audio or video conversations of a person.

 What are the overall stats of spyware and malware cases in the world?

 According to statistics, about 80% of users on the internet are affected by spyware.
-93% of spyware is present in each computer or device of internet users, and around 89% of users are not aware of spyware existence in their devices.
+93% of spyware is present on each computer or device of internet users, and around 89% of users are not aware of spyware existence on their devices.